 4. Outset Oyster Pan

-Outset’s oyster pan is perfect for someone who’d rather cook up oysters than serve them raw.
+Outset’s oyster pan is designed for someone who’d rather cook up oysters than serve them raw.
 Fill the tray with up to a dozen bivalves, stick it in the oven and serve.
 The plate can also serve raw oysters on the half shell, making it a versatile addition to any kitchen.